openstack/openstack-manuals/doc/cli-reference/source/manila.rst

 **Optional arguments:**

 ``--columns <columns>``
-  Comma separated list of columns to be displayed e.g.
+  Comma separated list of columns to be displayed example --columns "access_type,access_to".
-  --columns "access_type,access_to"

 .. _manila_api-version: